kkrypt0nn/OverScry/docs/src/settings_yml_file/structure/amenity.md

 * `events_venue` - A building specifically used for organizing events.
 * `exhibition_centre` - An exhibition centre.
 * `fountain` - A fountain for cultural, decorative, or recreational purposes.
-* `gambling` - A place for gambling, not including a shop=bookmaker, shop=lottery, amenity=casino, or leisure=adult_gaming_centre.
+* `gambling` - A place for gambling.
 Games covered by this definition include bingo and pachinko.
 * `love_hotel` - A short-stay hotel primarily for allowing guests privacy for sexual activities.
 * `music_venue` - An indoor place to hear contemporary live music.
 * `nightclub` - A place to drink and dance, often called "Disco" or "Discothek" in Germany (not to be confused with "Nachtclub" for strip clubs).